 This module facilitates personal and professional development providing opportunities for participants to develop both personally and professionally through a variety of activities including reflection, self-directed study, group work, analysis of situations and synthesis.
 This builds upon module MPA702 with an emphasis on implementing and developing communication skills, history taking, physical exam skills and procedural skills .
 At the end of the module the student will be able to demonstrate their appropriateness for working as a Physician Associate in a variety of settings, supporting the assessment of personal skills and competencies.

 This module advances student knowledge and skills of students in relation to fundamental elements of clinical medicine, specifically the presentation, diagnosis and management of disease and health conditions with a focus on pathophysiology and clinical reasoning.
 The module serves as an arena in which the students integrate the learning from other modules of study, providing developing practitioners with an in-depth level of knowledge across the life span complemented by clinical experiences, theoretical knowledge, and clinical skills.

-This module will support acquisition of knowledge and understanding of evidence-based health care and research methodology and should provide the Physician Associate students with the ability to facilitate, source, appraise and integrate research evidence into medical decision making.
-It should also provide them with the basic tools to conducting their own research relevant to the Physician Associate role.
+This module will support acquisition of knowledge and understanding of evidence-based healthcare and research methodology and should provide the Physician Associate students with the ability to facilitate, source, appraise and integrate research evidence into medical decision making.
+This module should develop within the student a commitment to life-long learning and an inquisitive approach to professional practice.